alphadl/LanguageAware_Tuning/README.md

-# LanguageAware_Tuning
+# Building Accurate Translation-Tailored LLMs with Language Aware Instruction Tuning

-Building Accurate Translation-Tailored LLMs with Language-Aware Instruction Tuning. ([preprint paper](https://arxiv.org/pdf/2403.14399.pdf) | [Media Coverage](https://slator.com/how-to-overcome-the-off-target-translation-issue-in-large-language-models/))
+This repository is the official implementation of Building Accurate Translation-Tailored LLMs with Language Aware Instruction Tuning. ([preprint paper](https://arxiv.org/pdf/2403.14399.pdf) | [Media Coverage](https://slator.com/how-to-overcome-the-off-target-translation-issue-in-large-language-models/))

-## Abstract

-Translation-tailored Large language models (LLMs) exhibit remarkable translation capabilities, even competing with supervised-trained commercial translation systems.
-However, off-target translation remains an unsolved problem, especially for low-resource languages, hindering us from developing accurate LLMs-based translation models.
-To mitigate the off-target translation problem and enhance the performance of LLMs on translation, recent works have either designed advanced prompting strategies to highlight the functionality of translation instructions or exploited the in-context learning ability of LLMs by feeding few-shot demonstrations.
-However, these methods essentially do not improve LLM's ability to follow translation instructions, especially the language direction information.
-In this work, we design a two-stage fine-tuning algorithm to improve the instruction-following ability (especially the translation direction) of LLMs.
-Specifically, we first tune LLMs with the maximum likelihood estimation loss on the translation dataset to elicit the basic translation capabilities.
-In the second stage, we construct instruction-conflicting samples by randomly replacing the translation directions with a wrong one within the instruction, and then introduce an extra unlikelihood loss to learn those samples.
-Experiments on IWSLT and WMT benchmarks upon the LLaMA model spanning 16 zero-shot directions show that, compared to the competitive baseline -- translation-finetuned LLama, our method could effectively reduce the off-target translation ratio (averagely -53.3\%), thus improving translation quality with average +5.7 SacreBLEU and +16.4 BLEURT.
-Analysis shows that our method could preserve the model's general task performance on AlpacaEval.
+> Large language models (LLMs) exhibit remarkable capabilities in various natural language processing tasks, such as machine translation.
+However, the large number of parameters of LLMs incurs significant costs during inference.
+Previous works have attempted to train translation-tailored LLMs with moderately size models by fine-tuning them on translation data.
+Nevertheless, when applying zero-shot translation directions not included in the fine-tuning data, the issue of ignoring instructions and thus translating into the wrong language, i.e., the off-target translation issue, remains unsolved.
+In this work, we design a two-stage fine-tuning algorithm to improve the instruction-following ability of translation-tailored LLMs, particularly for maintaining accurate translation directions.
+We first fine-tune LLMs on the translation dataset to elicit basic translation capabilities.
+In the second stage, we construct instruction-conflicting samples by randomly replacing the instructions with incorrect ones.
+Then, we introduce an extra unlikelihood loss to reduce the probability assigned to those samples.
+Experiments on IWSLT and WMT benchmarks using the LLaMA2 and LLaMA3 models, spanning 16 zero-shot directions, demonstrate that, compared to the competitive baseline -- translation-finetuned LLaMA, our method could effectively reduce the off-target translation ratio (up to -62.4%), thus improving translation quality (up to +9.7 BLEU).
+Analysis shows that our method could preserve the model's performance of other tasks, such as supervised translation and general tasks.

 ## Method